-Mindfulness facilitator and naturopath, Alex Newte Hardie, spent two years as the resident naturopath at the University of Westminster before she joined the Light Centre in 2013.
-Alex is a General Health Practitioner at the Belgravia branch running Holistic Health Screenings alongside teaching and her naturopathy and mindfulness clinic.
+Mindfulness facilitator, integrative therapist (CFT, ACT, NLP) and naturopath, Alex Newte Hardie, spent two years as the resident naturopath at the University of Westminster before she joined the Light Centre in 2013.

-During her early years in clinical practice, Alex identified stress to be the root cause or primary aggravator of her own and her patients’ health conditions.
-This led her to cultivate her own mindfulness practice and study of mindfulness meditation, and she completed her Mindfulness Based Cognitive Therapy teacher training at the start of 2013.
-She has been teaching courses at the centre and around London ever since.
+During her early years in clinical practice, Alex identified stress and anxiety to be the root cause or primary aggravator of her own and her patients’ health conditions.
+This led her to cultivate her own mindfulness practice and study of mindfulness meditation, and she completed her Mindfulness Based Cognitive Therapy teacher training at the start of 2013 and Mindful Self-Compassion training in 2016.
+She has been lecturing and teaching courses at the centre and around London ever since.

-Alex is registered with the General Council and Register of Naturopaths and studied with Enter Mindfulness, recognised as gold-standard training by the UK Network of Mindfulness-Based Teacher Trainers.
+Alex is registered with the General Council, the Association of Psychological Therapies, the Complementary and Natural Healthcare Council and Register of Naturopaths and studied with Enter Mindfulness, recognised as gold-standard training by the UK Network of Mindfulness-Based Teacher Trainers.